Bifurcation values of families of real curves: The non-vanishing condition

-We conclude that the open sets $\cL_i$ provide a partition of $F^{-1}(D)$ into open manifolds.
-We may then apply \cite[Proposition 2.7]{TZ} to conclude that every restriction $F_| : \cL_i \to D$ is a trivial fibration.
-This ends the proof of the first part of our theorem. \fin \begin{remark} It is interesting to point out that the sets $\cL_i$ may be defined without the non-vanishing condition at $a$, but then the sets $\cL_i$ may not exhaust $F^{-1}(D)$ or they may be not mutually disjoint.
-The first phenomenon is due to the vanishing of components and the second is due to the so-called ``splitting'' phenomenon which we study in the next section. \end{remark}
+\begin{remark} It is interesting to point out that the sets $\cL_i$ may be defined without the non-vanishing condition at $a$, but then the sets $\cL_i$ may not exhaust $F^{-1}(D)$ or they may be not mutually disjoint.
+The first phenomenon is due to the vanishing of components and the second is due to the so-called ``splitting'' phenomenon which we present in the next section. \end{remark}